tshrv/technical-handbook/git/git-remote.md

 c0<--c1<--c2<-------------c4(main*)
       ^--c3(origin/main)--'
 ```

+**Important**
+- `git pull` - fetch and merge, creates a merge commit.
+- `git pull --rebase` - fetch and rebase, without a merge commit.

 ### 5. Git Pushin'
 `git push` is responsible for uploading your changes to a specified `remote` and updating that remote to incorporate your new commits.